 SMART Goal: Measurable

 Without measuring criteria, you won’t be able to track your progress.
 80% of businesses admitted that their goals are specific and measurable.
-To make your business goals measurable, ask yourself these following questions:
+To make your business goals measurable, ask yourself the following questions:

 - How much/many?